 This step is crucial, you need to notify HMRC that the legal standing of your company has changed.
 Our recommendation is to do this once you have decided on how many directors.

 The faster you notify HMRC, the better.
-Not only that, when you tell HMRC that you’re companies legal standing has transferred to limited, your tax rates will be amended.
+Not only that, when you tell HMRC that you’re companies legal standing has transferred to limited, but your tax rates will also be amended.

 Step Three: Name your Business

 Now, you may already have a business name.
 However, for those of you who have been operating with your actual name, you might want to reconsider or adjust the name slightly.

 Although presumably many of you will have been operating for a while, so you might not want to change it too much.

 If you’re stuck for inspiration.
 We’ve written a blog on “How to choose the Best Name for your Start-up.”

 Step Four: Register your Business on Companies House

 This step is where the excitement kicks in, it will feel like the first day that you opened your business venture.
 You can either register on their site directly or ask your accountant to help you with this process.
 The only difficult part of this step is possibly creating your memorandum and articles of association.